haka-security/haka/doc/user/tutorial/filter.rst

      #8    \x1b[36m/opt/haka/share/haka/core/rule.bc:0\x1b[0m: in the main chunk
     ...

+The general syntax of the debugger is close to the syntax of gdb.

-As we are interested in debugging lua code, we skip the first frames and jump directly to the frame #3 (type ``frame 3``).
-To get the line number that generated the error, we simply list the lua source code using the ``list`` command.
+Here we are interested in the third frames which is the one in the lua script itself.

+To set the debugger to focus on that particular frame, type ``frame 3``.
+We can now use the ``list`` command to display the faulty source code:

 .. ansi-block::
     :string_escape: